 Within sixty days after filing with the Commission, there must be published in a newspaper of general circulation in the county where you do business, three consecutive publications with your articles of organization.
 Within ninety days after filing, an affidavit evidencing the publication must be filed with the Commission.

-The Arizona Corporation Commission maintains a list of acceptable general circulation publications at this web address (though the address appears to work on an on, off again basis):
+The Arizona Corporation Commission maintains a list of acceptable general circulation publications at this web address: